 Cloud / SaaS

 1Password is a powerful password manager that does a lot more than just the bare minimum.
-Its users benefit from an app that's packed with features and offers a high level of security.
-Travel Mode and the Security Key are what really makes 1Password stand out from the rest.
+Its users benefit from an app that comes packed with features and provides a high level of security.
+Travel Mode and the Security Key are what really help 1Password stand out from the rest of the herd.

 1Password is a premium password manager that charges users for the features it offers.
 If you don't want to pay and you're okay with a limitation or two, we advise trying out some of the freemium solutions on offer, foremost among them, NordPass or Bitwarden.
 Neither of these limits how many data sets can be saved or the number of devices that can be synced with.

 What is 1Password?

 1Password is a password manager developed by AgileBit.
-It's available for Windows, MacOS, Android, and iOS.
-The app saves passwords, login data, credit card information, software licenses and other sensitive information, with the user's security and privacy being the app's primary focus.
+The software is available for Windows, MacOS, Android, and iOS.
+The app saves passwords, logins, credit card data, software licenses, and other sensitive information, with the user's security and privacy being the app's primary focus.

-Unlike other password managers, 1Password doesn't offer a free version of its app.
+In contrast to most other password managers, 1Password doesn't offer a free version of its app.
 Premium plans start at $2.99 per month (plus sales tax).
 1Password offers special plans to families and businesses.
-The Family plan can be used by up to five family members and will cost you $4.99 a month.
+The Family plan can be used by up to five family members and will set you back $4.99 a month.
 For businesses, the prices range from $3.99-7.99 per user, per month for small to medium-sized organizations.
 Larger enterprises can request a personalized quote.

 How secure is 1Password?

 How good is 1Password?

 With an EXPERTE.com score of 4.2 / 5, we consider 1Password to be good.
-We really like the broad array of features it comes with.
-The app delivers a lot more than just the bare minimum and offers great security features like its Travel Mode.
-However, we don't quite like the mobile version and the user interface was too cluttered, and that password sharing could have been better implemented.
+We really liked the broad array of features it comes with and its great security tools, such as Travel Mode.
+However, we didn't look so favorably upon the mobile version and felt that the user interface was too cluttered, and that password sharing could have been better implemented.
 What's more, 1Password doesn't offer a free version.